-In 1926, conservationist and east coast lumberman Charles Lathrop Pack bequeathed a cash gift to the UW's College of Forest Resources (now the School of Environmental and Forest Sciences (SEFS)), enabling the purchase of an initial 334 acres of forestland to be used for research and demonstration purposes.
+In 1926, conservationist and East Coast lumberman Charles Lathrop Pack bequeathed a cash gift to the UW's College of Forest Resources (now the School of Environmental and Forest Sciences (SEFS)), enabling the purchase of an initial 334 acres of forestland to be used for research and demonstration purposes.
 Today, Charles L. Pack Experimental Forest encompasses 4,300 acres of working forestland.

-For more than 70 years, Pack Forest has provided a forested classroom for SEFS students, faculty and affiliates.
-For many years, forest management undergraduates at the college spent a quarter of their academic year in residency at Pack Forest .
+For more than 80 years, Pack Forest has provided a forested classroom for SEFS students, faculty and affiliates.
+For many years, forest management undergraduates at the college spent a quarter of their academic year in residency at Pack Forest.
 Here they received field training and invaluable skills.
 Although this requirement has been discontinued, lab exercises, case study classes and continuing education continue to use Pack Forest a day or more at a time.
 The forest resources provide a convenient yet isolated location for work and study with minimal interruption.

-Our vision is that the Center will provide internationally recognized leadership for sustainable forestland management through research, demonstration, and technology transfer.
+Our vision is that the center will provide internationally recognized leadership for sustainable forestland management through research, demonstration and technology transfer.

-Our mission is to actively advance the concept and practice of sustainability, guided by the strategic themes of the School, and engage resource scientists, professionals, policy makers and communities.
-Expertise in the social, economic and ecological sciences will contribute to the success of the Center.
+Our mission is to actively advance the concept and practice of sustainability, guided by the strategic themes of the school, and engage resource scientists, professionals, policymakers and communities.
+Expertise in the social, economic and ecological sciences will contribute to the success of the center.

 International recognition for leadership in sustainable forestland management can only be achieved through partnering with others with expertise and a stake in the issues.
-We expect to work both with partners within the School as well as with external partners.
-The CSF-PF will develop its own programs in service of implementing the strategic themes of the School, in areas including:
+We expect to work both with partners within the school as well as with external partners.
+The CSF-PF will develop its own programs in service of implementing the strategic themes of the school, in areas including:

 • Watershed and Community Development